wyatt8740/tabletpc-touch-controls/README.md

 when my tablet is being used as a tablet instead of as a laptop.

-Unfortunately, I already had more than four functions I wished to use in tablet mode on day 1!
+Unfortunately, I already had more than four functions I wished to use in tablet mode on day one!
 These include:

 1. Toggling the touch screen digitizer portion on and off (so I can rest my palm, hand, and/or wrist on the screen while using the stylus)